-This section discusses how the theory of computing has been evolved and its current trends.
-Further, this section discusses the theory of mind with a particular emphasis on Buddhist theory of mind, and its exploitation towards the development of a novel memory for the VN architecture.
+This section discusses how the theory of computing has been evolved and its current trends such as Quantum Computing, and Turing Machines.
+Further, this section discusses the theory of mind with a particular emphasis on Buddhist theory of mind, and its exploitation towards the development of a novel memory for the Von-Neumann architecture.